 You can follow the exact same steps to translate pages and posts created using custom blocks supported by WPML.

-If you update the text of a block in the original language or added new blocks to your page, you will see the spinning arrows which indicates that you need to update the translation.
-In this example, we added text to one of the existing blocks in our page.
+If you update the text of a block in the original language or add new blocks to your page, you will see spinning arrows next within the language section of the sidebar.
+This indicates that you need to update the translation.
+In this example, we added text to one of the existing blocks on our page.

 To update the translation, follow the steps below: